dcpurton/sblidx/README.md

 by David Purton.

 This work consists of the files sblidx.ins, sblidx.dtx, README.md,
-and the derived files sblidx.sty and sblidx.pdf
+and the derived files sblidx.sty, sblidx.ist and sblidx.pdf
 ```